 It is because of these extra questions that it is important to pick the best insurance company from the outset.
 For example, one company may offer the cheapest quote, but upon assessing your application, they could decide to double your original premium.
 If you knew that from the start, then you would have been better selecting the second cheapest quote from the outset.

-How to guarantee to cheapest life insurance quotes
+How to guarantee the cheapest life insurance quotes

 Most people assume that the best way to guarantee the cheapest life insurance quotes is to use a life insurance comparison site or an online calculator.
 While they may be able to give you a guide on the initial price, they are unable to do the crucial second stage that looks at your own personal circumstances and assesses you based on your health, your family's health, your job and your hobbies and pastimes.

 The best way to buy life insurance is to use a specialist independent insurance broker as they will search the whole of the market for you and will select the right life insurance policy from outset, using their knowledge and expertise to help you understand which life insurance covers what you need.
 They can also help to fill out the forms, chase the insurance company on your behalf and even place the policy into trust, which is crucial if you want the money to pay out swiftly and without the need for your dependents to pay inheritance tax.